tezosweb/wiki.tezos.com/docs/contribute/contributionguide.md

 1. No --force pushes or modifications of Git history in any way.
 2. Pull requests are preferred to issues, especially for small changes such as typos.
 Issues should be used for generic or broad-based changes or missing content.
-3. Only use non-master branches.
+3. Only use non-main branches.
 4. If there are significant modifications, even by contributors, they ought to be subject to a pull request to solicit feedback from other contributors.
 5. Pull requests to solicit feedback are encouraged for any other non-trivial contribution however they are left to the discretion of the contributor.
 6. Contributors should attempt to adhere to the prevailing “MarkDown” style, language, and layout.